Framework

 For display purposes, WebShell splits the page into Header, Menu, Content and Footer sections.
 On most websites, only the Content section tends to change between pages and so normally only this section is downloaded by WebShell when new pages are opened.
 This gives a better visual experience and saves both time and data - especially important when websites are viewed on mobiles with set data allowances and variable quality connections.

 Unlike many systems, WebShell does all of this with only a small footprint and without requiring any additional services or installed software package add-ons at the webserver (many of which the hosting providers often charge for).
 This also means that you are not tied to one hosting provider and can easily move a site to almost any modern hosting service.
-It even includes its own audit trail log which can be activated when testing to show what the system is doing as it operates.
+WebShell even includes its own audit trail log which can be activated when testing to show what the system is doing as it runs.

 In Use